How Modeling Agencies Work: The Complete Insider Guide

 How do I know if a modeling agency is legitimate?

-Research their track record, look at who they represent, read reviews from current and former models, and verify their business registration.
+Research their track record, look at who they represent, read reviews from current and former models, verify their business registration.
 Red flags include upfront fees, guaranteed income promises, pressure to sign immediately, and vague contracts.
 Our guide on modeling agency red flags covers warning signs in detail.

-Ready to Start Your Modeling Career?
+Ready to Build Your Modeling Career?